Micropollutants in watercourses

 Aqua&Gas 4/2019: Anhaltend hohe PSM-Belastung in Bächen (PDF, 1 MB, 18.08.2022)NAWA SPEZ 2017: Kleine Gewässer in Gebieten mit intensiver Landwirtschaft verbreitet betroffen

-NAWA SPEZ 2023: The current special campaign aims to comprehensively record the pollution of medium-sized watercourses with pesticides from residential areas and agriculture.
-The focus is on insecticides that are highly toxic to aquatic organisms.
-To this end, measurements are being carried out in five watercourses downstream of wastewater treatment plants.
-In addition, the WWTP effluents will also be sampled.
-This should provide indications of the proportion of insecticides originating from agriculture or from residential areas.
+NAWA SPEZ 2023: The special campaign comprehensively recorded the pollution of medium-sized watercourses with pesticides from residential areas and agriculture.
+The focus was on insecticides that are highly toxic to aquatic organisms.
+To this end, measurements were carried out in five watercourses downstream of wastewater treatment plants.
+In addition, the WWTP effluents were also sampled.
+This provides indications of the proportion of insecticides originating from agriculture or from residential areas.
+The data is currently being analysed.

 Further information